Millennials: The Landless Generation

 “… it’s houselessness.”
 I groaned.

-Anybody who works for a living knows that “housing,” in one way or another, is at the core of their struggles.
+Anyone who works for a living knows that “housing,” in some way, is at the core of their struggles.
 Gotta pay rent, after all; gotta pay the mortgage.
-And when one sees everyone else stuck in the same struggle, one extrapolates correctly that “housing” is at the core of civilization’s struggles.
+And anyone who notices everyone else mired in the same struggle extrapolates, correctly, that “housing” is at the core of civilization’s struggles.

 And yet the problem is obviously not housing.
 Even a large house (2,000+ sq ft) can cost less than half a man-year of labor.
 Add a generous amount to cover materials and room for error, and it means that the borrower on a 30-year mortgage spends 27 years paying for something that ain’t a house.